Phala-Network/phala-wiki-next/content/en-us/general/phala-network/tokenomics.md

 ### Related Workers

-Phala Supply-end Tokenomics is applicable to any workers running on Phala or Khala.
+Phala Supply-end Tokenomics applies to any workers running on Phala or Khala.

 ### Value Promise ($V$)